Electromobility: German Federal Government's Master Plan for Charging Infrastructure will entail comprehensive changes to the legal framework

 1. Measures for setting up publicly accessible charging infrastructure

 - Revision of the Charging Post Ordinance (Ladesäulenverordnung or LSV) by summer 2020: The requirement that an interface must be implemented in the charging points that can be used to transmit location information and dynamic data such as occupancy status is to be included.
 If necessary, regulations to improve the use of authentication, payment systems and roaming should also be introduced in the European context.
-We have already explained the scope and background of the charging station regulation in our articles of April 22, 2016 and May 23, 2017.
 In our view, new requirements in particular with regard to enabling charging customers of different roaming providers to access the system were an important feature in order to create maximum benefit for charging customers.

 - Amendment of the Renewable Energy Sources Act (EEG): The existing legal uncertainties in the billing and payment of the EEG levy are to be eliminated.
 In this respect, it can be assumed that the different qualification of the charging point according to the Energy Industry Act (EnWG) and the Renewable Energy Sources Act (EEG), which leads to processing difficulties, will be eliminated.
 This is because under energy law, charging posts are qualified as final end-users in accordance with § 3 No. 25 EnWG.
 Under the Renewable Energy Sources Act, on the other hand, charging customers pursuant to section 3 no. 33 of the Renewable Energy Sources Act (EEG) are regarded as final consumers and charging point operators as electricity supply companies pursuant to section 3 no. 20 of the Renewable Energy Sources Act (EEG).
 The charging point driver is therefore privileged under the Energy Industry Act (EnWG) because it is not considered an energy supply company (EVU) and therefore does not have to meet the requirements placed on EVUs (energy supply companies).
 Under the EEG, however, it is, among other things, the debtor of the EEG levy, as are usually only electricity suppliers.